Malexion/iterate-js-lite/README.md

 # iterate-js-lite

+## Description

+Base iterate-js library for the full setup see the extension iterate-js library.

 ## Installation

 Install package with NPM and add it to your development dependencies:

 `npm install iterate-js-lite`

+Around 10kb uglified/minified.

 ## Usage